Biology and Biotechnology

 This is a laboratory course focusing on the theory and practice of protein purification from a primary source.
 Chromatographic techniques will include two more of the most commonly used in the biotech industry.

-a working knowledge of laboratory skills in enzyme and protein purification, and concepts in biochemistry (BB 2902 and CH 4110 or equivalent).
+A working knowledge of laboratory skills in enzyme and protein purification, and concepts in biochemistry (BB 2902 and CH 4110 or equivalent).

 BB 3526: Phage Hunters: the Analysis